alexandru-ghibea/project/README.md

 # Inventory application #  Project 3 - Single Inheritance - Solution

-#### Basically have a pool of inventory, (for example 5 x AMD Ryzen 2-2700 CPUs) that they use for builds.
+#### Have a pool of inventory, (for example 5 x AMD Ryzen 2-2700 CPUs) that they use for builds.
 When they take a CPU from the pool, they will indicate this using the object that tracks that sepcific type of CPU.
 They may also purchase additional CPUs, or retire some (because they overclocked it too much and burnt them out!).
 #### Technically we would want a database to back all this data, but here we're just going to build the classes we'll use while our program is running and not worry about retrieving or saving the state of the inventory.
 #### The base class is going to be a general `Resource`.
 This class should provide functionality common to all the actual resources (CPU, GPU, Memory, HDD, SSD) - for this exercise we're only going to implement CPU, HDD and SSD.
 #### It should provide this at a minimum: